Hwrdy/hwrdy-terminal-settings/README.md

 Apply them in iTerm through iTerm -> preferences -> profiles -> colors -> load presets -> import.
 You can create a different profile, other than Default if you wish to do so.

-Then open the itermcolors file, click load presets again and load the "Solarized Dark".
+Then open the itermcolors file, click load presets again and load the "Smyck-Color".

 # Oh my zsh